code-423n4/2023-12-revolutionprotocol/README.md

 The voting process within the CultureIndex must be solely based on the ERC721 and ERC20 balance of the voter.

-Accounts should not be able to vote more than once with the same token in the CultureIndex.
+Accounts should not be able to vote more than once on the same art piece with the same ERC721 token in the CultureIndex.

+Account can not vote twice on the same art piece.

+Only snapshotted vote weights should be able to update the MaxHeap vote weight value of the art piece.

 CultureIndex and MaxHeap, must be resilient to DoS attacks that could hinder voting, art creation, or auction processes.